 Courses Grateful to Sports Books

-The horse racing industry will also be affected by the closure of sports betting shops in UK and Ireland for the forthcoming month, and, similarly to the increase in fees in June and July when betting shops remained shut, bookmakers agreed to pay more again.
+The horse racing industry will also be affected by the closure of sports betting shops in the UK and Ireland for the forthcoming month, and, similarly to the increase in fees in June and July when betting shops remained shut, bookmakers agreed to pay more again.

 “We are very grateful for the betting industry to agree to paying increased fees for the next month, while most of Britain and Ireland will be locked down.
 Newbury Racecourse has long enjoyed valued partnerships with bookmakers, and we are of course looking forward to the Ladbrokes Winter Carnival this month.”Julian Thick, CEO, Newbury Racecourse